 The #1 Priority: Community and Audience-driven Content

-Every month, Natalie makes a conscious effort to reach out to the Thingtesting community, understand their curiosities, and ask what kinds of content they seek out.
+At Thingtesting Natalie made a conscious effort to reach out to the platform's community, understand their curiosities, and ask what kinds of content they seek out.

 She explains, “The guiding force behind Thingtesting’s content is our community.”